 What it is

 Every relationship is infrastructure, and infrastructure decays unless someone maintains it.
-Maintenance is the small, regular stuff: the reply, the check-in call, the returned favor, showing up to the recurring thing.
-Skip it and nothing visibly breaks.
-That's what makes the decay dangerous.
-Like a bridge that goes uninspected, the relationship looks fine right up until you put weight on it.
+Maintenance is the small, regular stuff: the reply, the check-in call, the returned favor, showing up to the recurring thing one more time.
+Skip it and nothing visibly breaks, which is exactly what makes the decay dangerous.
+Like a bridge that goes uninspected, the friendship looks completely fine right up until the day you put weight on it and discover it isn't there anymore.

 Why it matters